 Gabrielle Kelly, Director

-She was Senior Vice President of the New York-based digital start up Health Accord, where she developed health and wellbeing products to self-directed health consumers, before being appointed as Director of the ground-breaking Adelaide Thinkers in Residence program.
-The Adelaide Thinkers Program was an internationally respected innovation incubator, which resulted in significant advances in city design, advanced manufacturing, early childhood education, and positive psychology within South Australia.
+She was Senior Vice President of the New York-based digital start up Health Accord, where she developed health and wellbeing products for self-directed health consumers, before being appointed as Director of the ground-breaking Adelaide Thinkers in Residence program.
+The Thinkers program is an internationally respected innovation incubator, which resulted in significant systematic advances in city design, advanced manufacturing, early childhood education, ageing and positive psychology in South Australia.

-Gabrielle's work at 'Thinkers' laid the groundwork for what was to become the SAHMRI Wellbeing and Resilience Centre, when she commissioned and led the Professor Martin Seligman residency in South Australia, attracting a range of high-profile partners to explore the value of positive psychology in building mental wellbeing and resilience and reducing mental illness at a societal level.
+It was Gabrielle’s work on this program that laid the groundwork for the SAHMRI Wellbeing and Resilience Centre.
+She commissioned and led the residency of Professor Martin Seligman in South Australia, attracting a range of high-profile partners to explore the importance of positive psychology in building psychological wellbeing and resilience and reducing mental illness at a societal level.

 Joep van Agteren, Research Lead

 Joep has completed a Master of Science in Psychology at Maastricht University (The Netherlands).
 He performed project management and research roles for universities and the public health sector, and has been active in the health start-up scene, before joining the Wellbeing and Resilience Centre.